top of page

 1. The Rise of the "Greeders"

-The fundamental rule of economics applies: Demand creates supply.
-If families want Golden Retrievers, they will buy them.
-If ethical breeders (who limit litters and prioritize health) are gone, the market will be exclusively dominated by: Puppy Mills: High-volume commercial operations that view animals strictly as livestock/inventory.
-Backyard Breeders: Well-meaning but uneducated individuals breeding dogs without health testing or pedigree knowledge.
-Scammers: Who thrive when legitimate puppies are scarce.
+The fundamental rule of economics applies: demand creates supply.
+If families want Australian Cattle Dogs, they will buy them.
+If ethical breeders, who limit litters and prioritize health, are gone, the market will be exclusively dominated by:

 2. A Public Health and Genetic Crisis